Looking for free things to do in Seattle? We got you (and your budget).

 For a zero-cost day full of beautiful scenery and physical activity, take your bike out onto Seattle’s famous Burke-Gilman trail.
 You’ll see so much of the city that way.

 In the summer, Seattleites of all ages love to gather at Seattle Center and run through the fountain while music plays.
 Even when it’s too chilly to get splashed, Seattle Center is a beautiful place to walk around and the fountain provides a serene place to sit and people watch.
-In November, the fountain gets lit up for the holiday season!
+In November, the fountain gets lit up with free light shows for the holiday season!

 Adjacent to the Woodland Park Zoo, the rose garden is one of Seattle’s best-kept secrets.
 It’s open daily and completely free to visit.
 The best time to go is June through July when the roses are in full bloom, but even in the depth of winter it’s a beautiful and peaceful place to visit.